frctl/fractal-docs/docs/guide/collections/configuration-reference.md

 Collection configuration files can specify a number of properties.
 Some of these apply to the collection itself, while other 'heritable' properties act instead as 'default' values for items contained within the collection.

-See the ~@TODOLINK @configuration-files#configuration-inheritance', 'configuration inheritance') }} documentation for more details on this process works in practice.
+See the [configuration inheritance](../core-concepts/configuration-files.html#configuration-inheritance) documentation for more details on this process works in practice.

 ## Collection properties